‘Teen Mom 2’s Jenelle Evans Claims She Was Assaulted On American Airlines Flight

 Although the tweet has since been deleted, one fan wrote to her, “Sounds like you were on United Airlines,” evoking the incident that happened to Dr. David Dao last week in which he was assaulted on a flight after being bumped off.

-A now deleted Tweet from American Airlines says that they told Jenelle Evans her comment “concerned” them and they wanted to speak to her about the incident.
+A now-deleted Tweet from American Airlines says that they told Jenelle Evans her comment “concerned” them and they wanted to speak to her about the incident.

 Jenelle Evans claims she “DM’d” American Airlines and stated that people need to “Stop the madness!”

 Several of her fans and Twitter followers claimed that Jenelle Evans reports that she’s been assaulted so often that it is difficult to tell when she is telling the truth or not.
-Several even accused her of flat out lying about the incident to get attention or free perks from the company.
+Several even accused her of flat-out lying about the incident to get attention or free perks from the company.

 There has been no further report of what happened in the alleged altercation and whether or not anything Jenelle Evans might have done provoked the altercation.
 Fans of Teen Mom 2 will know that Jenelle Evans has a history of engaging in conflicts, and was even taken to court last year for allegedly hitting her ex’s new girlfriend with a glass Mason jar.
 Though she was acquitted, she does admit that she “only” meant to throw water on her.